mjp41/cpython/Doc/regions.md

 * Local object
 * Immutable
-* Explicit regions
+* Regions

 The "local objects" are used to represent the many local structures that Python creates such as function objects, frame objects and cells.
 These objects are typically not shared between threads, so normally should not require any region tracking.
 However, as it is possible for them to become shared, we need to be able to make them "immutable".

-To pass mutable states between threads, we need to use "explicit regions".
+To pass mutable states between threads, we need to introduce a new construct to Python: "regions".
-An explicit region can be accessed by at most one thread at a time.
+A region can be accessed by at most one thread at a time.
-This removes the need to for locks to protect the data structure.
+This removes the need for locks to protect the data structure.
-The explicit region can be passed between threads, and the receiving thread can access the data structure.
+The region can be passed between threads, and the receiving thread can access the data structure.

 To efficiently support regions, we impose the following invariants that the runtime is responsible for maintaining:

 * Local objects can reach anything
 * Immutable objects can only reach other immutable objects.
-* Explicit objects can only reach explicit objects in the same region, immutable objects, or linear region entry points.
+* Objects in a region can only reach other objects in the same region, immutable objects, or linear region entry points.
-* Explicit regions track the number of incoming references from local objects.
+* Regions track the number of incoming references from local objects.

 New objects are always created as a local object.
 If Pyrona features are not used, then all the objects in the system will be local objects and the runtime will behave as normal.